AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_gre_high_performance_workflow.rst

 - Edge Router has high throughput supported on hardware interface(s) and GRE tunnel(s)

-1. Build underlay connectivity with AWS Direct Connect
+Building Underlay Connectivity with AWS Direct Connect
 ===================================================================================

 Building AWS Direct Connect is customer's responsibility.
-For more information about AWS Direct Connect, please check out the below documents:

-- Refer to `Connect Your Data Center to AWS <https://aws.amazon.com/getting-started/projects/connect-data-center-to-aws/>`_
+For more information about AWS Direct Connect, please see `Connect Your Data Center to AWS <https://aws.amazon.com/getting-started/projects/connect-data-center-to-aws/>`_.

 Please adjust the topology depending on your requirements.

-Step 1.1.
-Build AWS Direct Connect
+Building AWS Direct Connect
 -----------------------------------

-- Refer to `Equinix ECX Fabric AWS Direct Connect <https://docs.equinix.com/en-us/Content/Interconnection/ECXF/connections/ECXF-aws-direct-connect.htm>`_ if users select Equinix solution.
+See `Equinix ECX Fabric AWS Direct Connect <https://docs.equinix.com/en-us/Content/Interconnection/ECXF/connections/ECXF-aws-direct-connect.htm>`_ if users select Equinix solution.
 This is just an example here.

-- Make sure select 10 Gbps capacity
+Make sure to select 10 Gbps capacity.

-Step 1.2.
-Associate AWS VGW to AWS Transit VPC
+Associating AWS VGW to AWS Transit VPC
 -----------------------------------------------

-- Login AWS VPC Portal

-- Click the hyperlink "Virtual Private Gateways" under sidebar "VIRTUAL PRIVATE NETWORK (VPN)"
+1. Log in to the AWS VPC Portal and select **Virtual Private Gateways** under the Virtual Private Network (VPN) sidebar.

-- Select the Virtual Private Gateway that you have the private virtual interface to AWS Direct Connect
+3. Select the Virtual Private Gateway that you have the private virtual interface to AWS Direct Connect

-- Click the button "Actions"

-- Click the hyperlink "Attach to VPC"
+4. Click **Actions**.
+5. Select **Attach to VPC**.

-- Select the AWS Transit VPC and click the button "Yes, Attach"
+6. Select the AWS Transit VPC and click **Yes, Attach**.

   |aws_vgw_attach|

-2. Deploy Aviatrix Multi-Cloud Transit Solution
+Deploying the Aviatrix Multi-Cloud Transit Solution
 =================================================

-Refer to `Global Transit Network Workflow Instructions <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ for the below steps.
+Refer to `Global Transit Network Workflow Instructions <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ for the steps below.
 Please adjust the topology depending on your requirements.

 Step 2.1.
 Deploy Aviatrix Multi-Cloud Transit Gateway and HA in AWS
 -------------------------------------------------------------------